livxliv/-sie-eng270-Project/README.md

 4. **GetPDVfinal.c**:

-      a. calculate the initial points of life varying randomly from 50 to 100
+      a. calculate the initial points of life varying randomly from 50 to 100 <br>
-      b. calculate the final points of life by a series of calculation and function (hotspots, dhw, growth rate...)
+      b. calculate the final points of life by a series of calculation and function (hotspots, dhw, growth rate...) <br>
-      c. associtaion in a new file (one for each scenario) the initial points of life (PDV_ini) on a column and the final points of life (PDV) on another column
+      c. associtaion in a new file (one for each scenario) the initial points of life (PDV_ini) on a column and the final points of life (PDV) on another column <br>

    => Gives us  "*PDV_scenario1.csv*", "*PDV_scenario2.csv*", "*PDV_scenario3.csv*"

 5. **scenario1.py**, **scenario2.py** or **scenario3.py**:

       a.
-It will associate to each points of life located in ("*PDV_scenario1.csv*"),("*PDV_scenario2.csv*"),("*PDV_scenario3.csv*") to a coral position (located in "*coral_coordinates.csv*")
+It will associate to each points of life located in ("*PDV_scenario1.csv*"),("*PDV_scenario2.csv*"),("*PDV_scenario3.csv*") to a coral position (located in "*coral_coordinates.csv*") <br>
       b.
 It will plot dots representing the coral in the Great Barrier Reef in function of their health.
-The points are distinct by their colors.
+The points are distinct by their colors. <br>
       c.
-(On top is the initial state and at the bottom is the final state)
+(On top is the initial state and at the bottom is the final state) <br>

 6. **interface.py**: GUI Interface allows the user to choose their scenario by clicking on three different buttons.
 When clicking, it will execute scenario1.py, scenario2.py or scenario3.py